 |Windows 7 Enterprise Volume:

-In either case, enter the code above and attempt to reactivate.
+Enter the code above and attempt to reactivate.
 If it works, you should be all set.
 If it doesn’t, the following steps will help identify the issue.

 Gathering data is essential to fixing problems.
 If you ask me (or other IT staff) for help with Windows activation, the first thing I will ask from you is the output of the commands below.